MRColorR/get-grass/README.md

       environment:
         USER_EMAIL: your_email
         USER_PASSWORD: your_password
+        TRY_AUTOLOGIN: "false"
       ports:
         - "5900:5900"
         - "6080:6080"
   ```
   _Default vnc password is the default password of [vnc-browser](https://github.com/MRColorR/vnc-browser) image.
 (Currently it should be: `money4band`)_

+  **Note on Auto-Login**: When `TRY_AUTOLOGIN` is enabled, the container will attempt to automatically log in using the provided credentials.
+If auto-login fails or credentials are missing, it will fall back to manual mode where you can interact with the Grass interface through VNC.

 ## Contributing 🤲